Skip to content

-When you hear the name of Strasbourg, several international institutions might come into your mind.
-Most notably, the European Parliament.
-It’s true, Strasbourg is one of the few cities in the world that’s not a state capital, yet hosts international organizations of the first order.
+When you hear Strasbourg, several international institutions, most notably the European Parliament, might come to mind.
+Strasbourg is one of the few cities in the world that’s not a state capital yet hosts international organizations of the first order.

 The city’s international status was acquired in 1979 with the opening of the European Parliament there.
-The cultural scene in Strasbourg is a mix of Franco-German culture, this diversity in the culture of the city was mainly fueled by the violent dispute over it through history.
+The cultural scene in Strasbourg is a mix of Franco-German culture; this diversity in the city’s culture was mainly fueled by the violent dispute over it throughout history.

-Having been seized several times by the Germans back during the First and Second World Wars, this helped enrich the city with the culture of both countries.
-Throughout history the city acted as a cultural bridge between the two countries, especially through the University of Strasbourg; the second largest in France.
+Having been seized several times by the Germans during the First and Second World Wars, the city was enriched with the culture of both countries.
+Throughout history, the city has acted as a cultural bridge between the two countries, primarily through the University of Strasbourg, France’s second largest.

-Located on the eastern border with Germany, which is formed by The Rhine, the historic center of the city lies on the Grand Île on the River Ill which at that point runs parallel to The Rhine.
+It is located on the eastern border with Germany, which The Rhine forms; the city’s historical centre lies on the Grand Île on the River Ill, which runs parallel to The Rhine.

 Several waterways connect the two rivers through the city.
-The city has an oceanic weather with warm and relatively sunny summers.
-Cool overcast winters and an average of 30 days of snow days a year make the weather in the city perfect for your visit.
+The city has oceanic weather with warm and relatively sunny summers.
+Cool, overcast winters and an average of 30 snow days a year make the weather perfect for your visit.

-The city is rich in architectural heritage, museums, parks and world-class educational institutions.
-The Ill River, divides and surrounds the Grand Île (Big Island) on which most of the city’s famous buildings are situated.
+The city has architectural heritage, museums, parks and world-class educational institutions.
+The Ill River divides and surrounds the Grand Île (Big Island), on which most of the city’s famous buildings are situated.

 How to get to Strasbourg?